alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Semantic validation

-While most languages offer syntax validation out of the box, don’t overlook semantic validation.
+While most languages offer syntax validation out of the box, don't overlook semantic validation.
 Even if your configuration is syntactically valid, is it likely to do useful things?
-Or did the user reference a nonexistent directory (due to a typo), or need a thousand times more RAM than they actually have (because units aren’t what the user expected)?
+Or did the user reference a nonexistent directory (due to a typo), or need a thousand times more RAM than they actually have (because units aren't what the user expected)?

 Validating that the configuration is semantically meaningful, to the maximum extent possible, can help prevent outages and decrease operational costs.